Jorge Ordóñez Málaga

 Winemaking

-Late harvest (partially dehydrated) bunches are whole cluster pressed in a pneumatic press.
-Fermentation occurs in small (1,500L) stainless steel tanks.
-When fermentation reaches 10% alcohol, the temperature of the tank is dropped dramatically to halt fermentation.
+Late harvest (partially dehydrated) bunches that are hand harvested are further dried out & sorted once arriving to the winery.
+The grapes are pressed in a pneumatic press prior to fermentation in 1,500L stainless steel tanks.
+When fermentation reaches 10.5-11% alcohol, the temperature of the tank is dropped to halt fermentation.
 A small amount of SO2 is added to stop fermentation.

 Aging